 In order to assess the charging level, check how many LED lights are blinking when you press the power button.
 Most power banks have 4 LED lights that indicate the level of charging.
 Each of them stands for 25 percent power, on average.
 So if you see 3 out of 4 lights blinking, then the power bank is charged to around 75%.

 As a best practice, you should fully charge the power bank before using it for the first time, even if it has some charge out of the box.
-Almost all power banks come with a compatible charging cable that you can either plug in a wall socket or in other power sources such as a laptop’s USB port.
+Almost any power bank comes with a compatible charging cable that you can either plug into a wall socket or in other power sources such as a laptop’s USB port.

 Please note that the majority of power banks do not come with a wall charger.
 Many people are not aware of this when they place the order and then get disappointed when they see that the package does not contain one.
 Furthermore, you should know that not all chargers are the same in terms of the power they can supply.

 If you don’t have a charger when you first get the power bank, you can simply charge it using the USB port from your laptop.
-Just be mindful that in this case, it will take a long time for the power bank to charge as USB ports from laptops have very low current outputs.
+Just be mindful that in this case, it might take a long time for the power bank to charge as most USB ports from laptops have very low current outputs, although there might be some exceptions too.

 Some Maintenance Tips

-After using your power bank for the very first time, there are still some tips you should note if you want to extend its lifespan.
+After using your power bank for the very first time, there are still some tips you should note if you want to extend its battery life.
 Maintaining your power bank has a lot to do with following some best practices:

 - Don’t expose it to very high temperatures (such as leaving it in your car during a hot day)